 Identification of novel 3-nitroacridines as autophagy inducers in gastric cancer cells

 Dysregulated autophagy is involved in various human disorders including cancer.
-Autophagy-associated cell death pathway can be seen as a back-up cell death mechanism in cancer cells that are deficient in apoptosis pathway.
+An autophagy-associated cell death pathway can be seen as a back-up cell death mechanism in cancer cells that are deficient in the apoptosis pathway.
 Therefore, many attempts have been made to induce autophagy for anticancer therapy.
-Anti-apoptotic Bcl-2 family proteins Bcl-2 and Bcl-xL can inhibit autophagy process via binding to the BH3-only protein Beclin 1, an essential autophagy stimulator.
-In previous study, we have discovered several small molecule Beclin 1 mimetics as autophagy inducers through high-throughput screening and structure optimization, in which 3-nitroacridine warrants further exploration.
+Anti-apoptotic Bcl-2 family proteins Bcl-2 and Bcl-xL can inhibit autophagy via binding to the BH3-only protein Beclin 1, an essential autophagy stimulator.
+In a previous study, we discovered several small molecule Beclin 1 mimetics as autophagy inducers through high-throughput screening and structural optimization, in which 3-nitroacridine warrants further exploration.
 Here, a series of novel 3-nitroacridine derivatives were designed, synthesized, and their pharmaceutical activities and mechanism of action were investigated against gastric cancer cell lines.
-As a result, compounds 3, 4, and 9 displayed potent cytotoxicity and induced autophagy pathway in MGC-803 and SGC-7901 gastric cancer cells.
+As a result, compounds 3, 4, and 9 displayed potent cytotoxicity and induced autophagy in MGC-803 and SGC-7901 gastric cancer cells.
 Besides, compounds 3 and 9 also inhibited the migration of SGC-7901 cells.
-The development of 3-nitroacridine analogues as autophagy inducers is not only likely to be a potential strategy for cancer therapy, but it will also facilitate a better understanding of the complicated effects of autophagy in normal physiology and pathophysiology.
+The development of 3-nitroacridine analogues as autophagy inducers is not only likely to be a potential strategy for cancer therapy, but it will also facilitate a better understanding of the complicated roles of autophagy in normal physiology and pathophysiology.